-According to the company, TigerGraph supports a massively parallel processing architecture in which graph nodes -- the company uses the less common term "vertices" -- exhibit both compute and storage features; employs a parallel loader to speed data ingestion; and has fashioned a GSQL analytics language to produce parallel graph queries.
+According to TigerGraph, its database supports a massively parallel processing architecture in which graph nodes -- the company uses the less common term "vertices" -- exhibit both compute and storage features.
+The vendor also employs a parallel loader to speed data ingestion and has fashioned a GSQL analytics language to produce parallel graph queries.

-IceKredit has found those features useful in its efforts to expand the availability of credit ratings and risk assessments, according to Minqi Xie, vice president and director of modeling and business intelligence at the financial technology company, which was founded in Shanghai and has a U.S. office in Westlake Village, Calif.
+IceKredit Inc. has found those features useful in its efforts to expand the availability of credit ratings and risk assessments, according to Minqi Xie, vice president and director of modeling and business intelligence at the financial technology company, which was founded in Shanghai and has a U.S. office in Westlake Village, Calif.

 "TigerGraph made it feasible for us to leverage the features from relationship networks for real-time scoring," he said.

 Graph processing cuts through data molasses

 Like others, Gaurav Deshpande, a longtime IBM data hand who earlier this year became vice president of marketing at TigerGraph, points to graph processing as superior to relational database schemes when it comes to representing interconnected relationships between data points.